-But it’s an especially good option if you don’t have a co-signer.
-In some cases, Ascent approves borrowers without a co-signer or credit history.
+But it’s an especially good option if you’re an undergraduate and you don’t have a co-signer.
+In some cases, Ascent approves undergraduate borrowers without a co-signer or credit history.
 If you’re thinking about applying for a private student loan, here’s what to know about Ascent.

 If you need to take out a private loan to pay for school, it can be difficult to qualify without a co-signer.
 But you may qualify with one of Ascent’s three student loans:

 - Co-signed credit-based student loan: If you have a creditworthy co-signer, then you may qualify for this type of loan.
 Ascent will pull your credit and your co-signer’s credit during the application process.

 - Non-co-signed credit-based loan: Even without a co-signer, you may qualify for a loan if you have at least two years’ worth of credit history.

 - Non-co-signed outcomes-based loan: Juniors and seniors may qualify for a loan based on factors other than credit.
 Ascent will consider your school, degree program and potential salary after graduation.

 Students seeking undergraduate, graduate, medical, business, law and dental degrees can apply for loans, but the maximum you can borrow depends on your credit.
 If you have sufficient credit, then you may borrow up to $200,000 total.
 But juniors and seniors who take out an outcomes-based loan may borrow only up to $20,000 per year.

 Ascent’s variable and fixed rates start low, though rates on its upper bound are a bit higher than what other lenders offer.
 Loan terms range from five to 20 years, depending on the type of loan, and you can choose from three flexible repayment plans.